mehediemran/CAN-BUS-Sniffer/README.md

 Although its not reccomended.

 WHAT EVER YOU DO!
 DO NOT ACCIDENTALLY CONNECT 12V Vehicle Power or power from the LAPTOP into THE CAN BUS!
-The resaults are unknown but it cant be good.
+The results are unknown but it cant be good.